derekmcloughlin/pearls/chap13/README.md

-# Chapter 13 - The Burrows–Wheeler transform
+# Chapter 13 - The Burrows Wheeler Transform

 ## Defining the BWT